ruyisdk/support-matrix/Bit-Brick_K1/Armbian/README.md

 sudo dd if=Armbian_25.2.1_Bananapif3_noble_current_6.6.76_minimal.img of=/dev/<your-device> bs=1M status=progress
 ```

+> [!Warning]
-**Warning**: This image loads `bpi-f3`'s device tree file by default, which may cause some peripherals to be unusable, please modify the file `/boot/extlinux/extlinux.conf` in the image after flashing.
+> This image loads `bpi-f3`'s device tree file by default, which may cause some peripherals to be unusable, please modify the file `/boot/extlinux/extlinux.conf` in the image after flashing.

 ```
 label Armbian